Chief Executive Officer and Founder

 Hoffman has nearly 20 years of experience in cybersecurity.
 Most recently, he served as CISO and head of security strategy at Netenrich, an IT service management company helping businesses accelerate digital IT transformation to drive outcomes across ITOps, Cybersecurity, Networks, and Cloud.
 Prior to Netenrich, he served as vice president (VP) of intelligence solutions at Intel 471 where he was responsible for the solutions team interacting with Fortune 500 and government customers globally.

-As Intel 471’s Senior Vice President of Global Sales, Jeff is responsible for driving customer revenue worldwide.
+As Intel 471’s Chief Revenue Officer, Jeff is responsible for driving customer acquisition worldwide.
 He manages an experienced team to deliver Intel 471’s cybercrime intelligence to protect Global clients in Large Enterprise, Finance, Gov’t, Healthcare and Retail.
 Jeff has been in the security industry 20+ years with companies including Cisco Systems, Symantec, IBM, BigFix and other various security startups.
 He is a graduate of the University of North Carolina at Chapel Hill.

 Chief of Staff